drivera123/LDRS500/blogging.md

 ### Regular and substantive blog posts and responses

 As you work through this course \(and the program\), much of your work will be completed on your own blog.
-You should have already set up a blog during the Orientation course, but if you haven't, you can access instructions here.
+You should have already set up a blog during the Orientation course, but if you haven't, you can access instructions though a link below.

 This on-going assignment accounts for 20% of the final grade of this course.
 The following are the blogging posts and responses that you are asked to make listed by Unit and Learning Activity.